 Precision, accuracy, repeatability, and reproducibility are primary aspects of determining the reliability of data.
 Hereby, we try to establish these concepts in the air quality monitoring system context.

 Precision examines the drifts between subsequent readings of the sensor.
-The closeness between multiple sensor readings under identical conditions determine the measurement precision.
+The closeness between multiple sensor readings under identical conditions determines the measurement precision.
 Precision tests do not take the true value to be obtained into account.

 Accuracy is the closeness of the measured value to the actual value.
 For instance, when exposed to a 4000 ppb SO2 gas, an output of 4002 ppb is more accurate than 4300 ppb.